Fill out DD forms

 Frequency Allocation

-The ability of electronic equipment to operate in its intended environment without causing or suffering interference from other electronic devices.
-DoD evaluates EMC to ensure new RF equipment won't disrupt existing systems.
+The ability of electronic equipment to operate in its environment without causing or suffering from interference with other devices.